flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

-# Migrating from Cloud-Config to Container Linux Config
+# Migrating from Cloud-Config to Flatcar Linux Config

-Historically, the recommended way to provision a Container Linux machine was with a cloud-config.
+Historically, the recommended way to provision a Flatcar Linux machine was with a cloud-config.
 This was a YAML file specifying things like systemd units to run, users that should exist, and files that should be written.
-This file would be given to a Container Linux machine, and saved on disk.
+This file would be given to a Flatcar Linux machine, and saved on disk.
 Then a utility called coreos-cloudinit running in a systemd unit would read this file, look at the system state, and make necessary changes on every boot.

-Going forward, a new method of provisioning with Container Linux Configs is now recommended.
+Going forward, a new method of provisioning with Flatcar Linux Configs is now recommended.

-This document details how to convert an existing cloud-config into a Container Linux Config.
-Once a Container Linux Config has been written, it is given to the Config Transpiler to be converted into an Ignition Config.
+This document details how to convert an existing cloud-config into a Flatcar Linux Config.
+Once a Flatcar Linux Config has been written, it is given to the Config Transpiler to be converted into an Ignition Config.
 This Ignition Config can then be provided to a booting machine.
 For more information on this process, take a look at the [provisioning guide][provisioning].

-The etcd and flannel examples shown in this document will use dynamic data in the Container Linux Config (anything looking like this: `{PRIVATE_IPV4}`).
+The etcd and flannel examples shown in this document will use dynamic data in the Flatcar Linux Config (anything looking like this: `{PRIVATE_IPV4}`).
 Not all types of dynamic data are supported on all cloud providers, and if the machine is not on a cloud provider this feature cannot be used.
 Please see [here][dynamic-data] for more information.

-To see all supported options available in a Container Linux Config, please look at the [Container Linux Config schema][ct-config].
+To see all supported options available in a Flatcar Linux Config, please look at the [Flatcar Linux Config schema][ct-config].

 ### etcd2